 Career Paths in Architectural Drafting

-After gaining experience, architectural technicians can run client consultations independently, determine the scope of the project and what the client is looking for, and propose some initial design ideas.
+After gaining experience, architectural draftspersons can run client consultations independently, determine the scope of the project and what the client is looking for, and propose some initial design ideas.

 There is room for entrepreneurship in this career as well.
-Some technicians freelance, working for several architecture/design firms and setting their own pay rates and schedules.
+Some drafters freelance, working for several architecture/design firms and setting their own pay rates and schedules.

 If you choose a career in architectural drafting, you may end up specializing in one particular area, such as high-end residential design, commercial developments, or municipal structures (hospitals, schools, etc.)